Robert Jordan: Military service

-A Bell UH-1 Iroquois photographed by Jordan during his second tour in Vietnam, 1969-70.
+A Bell UH-1 Iroquois photographed by Jordan during his second tour in Vietnam, 1969–70.

 He served two tours of duty during the Vietnam War as a helicopter gunner, from 1968 to 1970.
 He supported Bell UH-1 Iroquois helicopters, and was deployed to Saigon and later Bien Hoa.
 Asked about his experiences in 2003, he stated that they flew in "Zone C, The Phu Rieng Rubber Plantation, down to Cu Chi in the delta, over to Nui Ba Dinh, Black Virgin Mountain, and we were flying into Cambodia long before the Parrot's Beak".
 He survived a helicopter crash aged 19, which affected his views on mortality.
-During his time in the military one of his nicknames was "Iceman", in reference to an incident in which he intercepted a number of NVA troops crossing a river.
+During his time in the military one of his nicknames was "Iceman", in reference to an incident in which he intercepted a number of PAVN troops crossing a river.
 Jordan strongly disliked the nickname.
 In a 2007 blog post, he stated that he "strangled that SOB, drove a stake through his heart, and buried him face down under a crossroad outside Saigon before coming home, because I knew that guy wasn't made to survive in a civilian environment."
 He preferred the nickname Ganesha he attained, as "the remover of obstacles".
 He was awarded the Distinguished Flying Cross with oak leaf cluster, the Bronze Star with "V" and oak leaf cluster, and two Vietnamese Gallantry Crosses with palm.

 After returning from Vietnam in 1970, Jordan studied physics at The Citadel Military College of South Carolina.
 He graduated in 1974 with a Bachelor of Science degree and began working for the U.S. Navy as a nuclear engineer.
 He designed tests and overhauled nuclear reactors for US naval vessels.
-In 1977 he fell during a walk between the dry dock and his office and faced a serious knee injury and an extended hospital stay.
+In 1977 he fell during a walk between the dry dock and his office and faced a serious knee injury, followed by a life-threatening blood clot and an extended hospital stay.
 He found that he was bored by the work of other writers while in hospital, and believing he could do better, decided to begin writing himself.
+According to McDougal, Jordan physically threw the book across the room and said "I can do better than that."